3gstudent/Add-Dll-Exports/README.md

 # Add-Dll-Exports
-Use to generate DLL through Visual Studio
+Use to generate DLL through Visual Studio(VS2012)

 **Two methods to add Exports:**